 - all patients admitted to continuing care or transferred between continuing care and hospital settings

-While all Albertans are currently eligible for testing, the following flowchart and online assessment tool are available to guide you:
+While all Albertans are currently eligible for testing, the following flowchart and online assessment tool are available for front-line workers:

 - COVID-19 online self-assessment for health care and shelter workers, enforcement personnel and first responders

 Guidelines and parameters are available for companies that want to request and pay for testing for their employees, contractors or clients.
 Public testing is a priority.
 Industry-initiated testing will be suspended if supplies or testing capacity are in short supply.

 - Guidance for industry-initiated COVID-19 testing (PDF, 135 KB)